ZoeyZheng0/ZoeyZheng0/README.md

 ### Hi there 👋
-My name is Zoey Zheng and I am a CS master graduate at University of Southern California.
-My research interests lie in computer vision and deep learning, especially include Data-centric and Human-centric AI.
-Before USC, I worked at SenseTime as fulltime researcher (2019-2021).
+My name is Zoey Zheng, and I am a CS master's graduate from the University of Southern California.
+My research interests are computer vision and deep learning, especially multi-modal perception and explainable artificial intelligence.
+Before USC, I worked at SenseTime as a full-time researcher (2019-2021).

 ### Contact Me 🥸
 - My Website: [ZoeyZheng0.github.io](https://ZoeyZheng0.github.io/)